Prospective PhD Students

 4. Reach out to people you trust and solicit their feedback about points 1, 2, and 3.
 And do this well in advance of application deadlines, so you can revise plans and materials as needed.

-That concludes the Q&A. If you still have questions after reading all this, please feel free to email me.
+That concludes the FAQ.
+If you still have questions after reading all this, feel free to email me.
 And if you just want to say “Hi” or let me know you've applied, I will be happy to hear from you as well.

 Thank you for being interested in my work and our lab.
 I wish you all the best with your grad school applications.